glebm/opendingux-controllermap-sdl2/README.md

 Press the buttons as they are highlighted.

+**NOTE:** The visual aid is similar to an XBox controller, which has A and B reversed compared to RG350/GCW0.

 To skip a button that your device doesn't have, press a button that you've already bound.